AI-multimodal/Lightshow/README.rst

 Funding acknowledgement
 -----------------------
 This research is based upon work supported by the U.S. Department of Energy, Office of Science, Office Basic Energy Sciences, under Award Number FWP PS-030.
+This research used resources of the Center for Functional Nanomaterials (CFN), which is a U.S. Department of Energy Office of Science User Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.

 .. inclusion-marker-LIGHTSHOW-funding-end